UK energy firm says power cut was not caused by cyberattack

 Tim Green of the Energy Futures Laboratory at Imperial College London said failures were at a gas-fired power plant in southern England and a wind farm in the North Sea.
 He said it was unclear whether the two near-simultaneous outages were connected or it was a coincidence.

-Britain’s energy watchdog, Ofgen, said it has asked for “an urgent detailed report from National Grid so we can understand what went wrong and decide what further steps need to be taken.
+Britain’s energy watchdog, Ofgem, said it has asked for “an urgent detailed report from National Grid so we can understand what went wrong and decide what further steps need to be taken.
 This could include enforcement action.”

 The cut hit a large swath of England and Wales, knocking out traffic lights and railway signals and bringing electric-powered trains to a standstill.
 Electricity was restored within 90 minutes but many travelers were stuck for hours on trains.

-Note: This story has been corrected to give the name of the energy watchdog as Ofgem, not Ofgen.